lucijaveljacic/Covid-19-in-media/README.md

 ## Phase 2 - Analysis

-The goal of the Phase 2 is to to analyze the data in regards to the current pandemic of Covid-19.
+The goal of the Phase 2 is to to analyse the data in regards to the current pandemic of Covid-19.
 In other words, to see how often and when the articles mentioned the pandemic.

 ### Script __UPZ_PK2.1.py__